 There are various assistive technology products around the University.
 We are currently working on making more mainstream the assistive technology to make it more widely available around the University.
-In the interim, the following is available:
+In the interim, various free software/apps are available online and the following is available at the University:

 There are height adjustable desks in various PC labs around the University.
 These can be electrically adjusted to an appropriate height to accommodate a wheelchair.

 Additionally, the University has a facility for the limited production of tactile diagrams and a Scotch Dymo Braille labeller for small Braille label production.
 These are available for loan to staff in other departments.

 Loop systems are installed in various locations around the University and fire alert pagers are available from Security.

 A small range of alternatives to standard keyboards and mice are available from ISA.

 The University has a small selection of products that are available for short-term loan by students who are waiting for their own equipment to be delivered or who are not eligible for Disabled Students’ Allowance.
 These items include:

 portable PCs, digital recorders, copies of textHELP Read & Write, Inspiration, microphones etc.

 There is no guarantee that equipment will be available.
 Equipment is loaned exclusively for personal use and solely for educational purposes.
 Fines are imposed for the late return of equipment.
 Students must agree not to load any other software onto loaned equipment and must take full responsibility for the return of loaned equipment in good condition.

 Access type: Swipe card access to building and to rooms for students registered with the Disability Team.